gerhynes/mongodb-notes/README.md

 The User model would have a user schema (with a name, postCount and list of posts) and a post schema (with title, content, etc.).

 Mongoose models are made to represent distinct collections that exist inside your MongoDb database.

+## Adding Subdocuments to Existing Records

+The only way to save a subdocument is to add it to the parent model and then call save on the parent model.